 The safety plan should describe the specific nature of the work being performed.
 It should distinguish between laboratory-scale research, bench-scale testing, engineering development, prototype operation, and commercial application.
-All intended project phases should be described.
-In describing the work, it is valuable to quantify the amount of hazardous materials generated, used, and stored.
+It should identify all project partners/participants along with their respective roles.
+All intended project phases should also be described.
+In describing the work, quantify the amount of hazardous materials generated, used, and stored should be identified.
 For example, the plan should include the quantity of hydrogen stored and at what pressure, along with a description of how often the hydrogen is replenished and by what method (see example in Appendix IV).
 Even laboratory-scale experiments may result in substantial risks when a quantity of hydrogen or other hazardous material is stored in or near the laboratory.

-The plan should discuss the location of activities (description of facilities, types of personnel, other operations/testing performed at the facility, adjacent facilities) and describe how the activities will be coordinated.
+The plan should discuss the location of activities (description of facilities, types of personnel, other operations/testing performed at the facility, adjacent facilities) and describe how the activities will be coordinated and approved.
 Any relevant permits that apply to current and planned operations should be listed.

-The description of work for a hydrogen fueling station should include information such as the location of the station (at an existing gasoline station, convenience store, etc.), the number of assumed fills per day, the source (gaseous, liquid, electrolyzer, reformer, etc.) and the quantity of the hydrogen stored onsite, pipeline maximum pressures and diameters, vent pipe design criteria, etc.
+For hydrogen fueling stations, description of work should include information such as the location of the station (at an existing gasoline station, convenience store, etc.), the number of assumed fills per day, the source (gaseous, liquid, electrolyzer, reformer, etc.) and the quantity of the hydrogen stored onsite, pipeline maximum pressures and diameters, vent pipe design criteria, etc.